aceriou/WOWMeter/README.md

 Note: WOWMeter is not finished, and we accept contributions :) We will post coding guidelines in a file later.

 # Setting up
+(sorry that some files have 2 space tabs and others have 4 space tabs. used two editors while making this, i will eventually switch to 4 space tabs throughout every file soon)

 wow.php is the configuration file that is included in every page, unless the header.php file is doing it for you.

 Fill out a random string for the "$salt" variable in wow.php, make it something long, random and unique.
 This improves security, but make sure to never change it, or all hashed content will be forever lost.